 Getting out of debt God's way is not only possible but highly desirable.
 Getting out of debt God's way will produce lasting debt relief.
 Getting out of debt God's way — under His guidance —produces lasting debt relief and starts with a personal relationship with Jesus our Messiah.
 It can be swift.
 However, most likely it will be protracted.

-Getting out of debt God's way will provide the Christian debt relief you prayed for.
+Getting out of debt God's way will provide the Christian the desired and prayed for debt relief.
 Most of all, you will grasp lifestyle changes you need.
 This Christian debt relief that you will experience as you get out of debt God's way will provide the freedom from creditors that you need.
 Then, you will learn to lean on God for your daily sustenance, and you will build a solid foundation for the future.
 We pray as you read this page it will start your journey to get out of debt God's way.
 Further, as you experience this Christian debt relief.
 By God's grace, you will experience the love, joy, grace, and mercy of Jesus our Messiah.

 Getting out of debt God's way begins by acknowledging that God has no debts.
 He paid all our debts in full on the cross.
 Besides, God owns everything and never needs financial debts.
 If you are in debt, you must understand that it's yours, not His.
 However, Jesus will guide you to get out of debt his way—the stress-free way.
 Start today to believe in Jesus and be ready to accept your circumstance.

-You must realize that you will bear the effects of earlier decisions that resulted in your debt.
+You must realize you will bear effects of earlier decisions that resulted in your debt.
 Besides, Jesus might not remove your financial debt in your timeframe.
-However, He will remove the debt burden—the stress, today.
+However, He will lift the debt burden—the stress, today.
 Ask Him.
 Once the debt burden lifts, you will be able to look away from your circumstances and to Him.
 Then you will be ready to start the get out of debt journey.